yamiwamiyu/ee-vuex/README.md

   user: {
     get(value) {
       if (!value) {
-        // Obtain user information through the background API, using setTimeout instead
+        // Obtain user information through the API, using setTimeout instead
         // Comparison 1.
-If the template references a user in multiple places, only one asynchronous request will be triggered
+If the template references a user in multiple places,
+        // only one asynchronous request will be triggered
-        // Because the user value has not changed, the computed feature returns the cached value of the user setTimeout(() => {
+        // Because the user value has not changed,
+        // the computed feature returns the cached value of the user setTimeout(() => {
           // Comparison 2.
-This can also be used in get to point to the current instance of the warehouse this.user = { name: 'UserName' };
+This can also be used in get
+          // to point to the current instance of the store this.user = { name: 'UserName' };
         }, 5000)
       }
     },
     set(value) {
       if (!value) {
         // Comparison 3.
-Regardless of clearing token or user, the other state should be cleared together, and mutual clearing will not lead to a dead cycle
+Regardless of clearing token or user,
+        // the other state should be cleared together,
+        // and mutual clearing will not lead to a dead cycle
-        // Because of the same value as set, the set method will not be triggered, similar to the Vue component's watch if (!user)
+        // Because of the same value as set,
+        // the set method will not be triggered,
+        // similar to the Vue component's watch if (!user)
           this.commit('setToken', undefined);
-        // Let the API return an empty object before obtaining user information to prevent empty references return {};
+        // Let the API return an empty object
+        // before obtaining user information to prevent empty references return {};
       }
     }